You can make time for you!

 That’s when the mad dash begins.
 Kids run around picking up the toys and completing their evening chores.
 Then they get to watch a show while you put dinner on the table.

-You can also use screen time when you need a few minutes to yourself.
+You can also use screens when you need a few minutes to yourself.
 Turn on a movie.
 Pop popcorn.
 Hide in the kitchen.

 Make time for yourself and you’ll be a happier mom.